jacobleehei/gontcip/README.md

 ## :dart: About

-GoNTCIP is a libary fully written in Go.
+GoDMS is a libary fully written in Go.
 It is written following NTCIP1203 version-v03 (https://www.ntcip.org/file/2018/11/NTCIP1203v03f.pdf) logical interface.
 It provides the standardized dialogs that fulfill various requirements.

 ## :sparkles: Features

-GoNTCIP has the Following functions for NTCIP Diaglogs.
+GoDMS has the Following functions for NTCIP-DMS Diaglogs.

 - Calculating the Checksum Value;